martineharrison/FrenchVerbMorphAnalysis/README.md

 # french-verb-morph-analysis
-A handwritten grammar for regular French verbs using WFSTs; evaluated against Unimorph morphological annotations as gold labels.
+A handwritten grammar for regular French verbs using Pynini; evaluated against Unimorph morphological annotations as gold labels.